jurjanpaul/codemirror6-parinfer/README.md

 By default [`smartMode`](https://github.com/parinfer/parinfer.js/tree/master#status-update-2019-smart-mode) is applied, but both `indentMode` and `parenMode` can be selected as well.
 (For now the extension does not support styling the [Paren Trail](https://github.com/parinfer/parinfer.js/blob/master/doc/code.md#paren-trail).)

-Initially I used ClojureScript on [Scittle](https://babashka.org/scittle/) to explore what was needed to get the integration to work, but the actual extension is written in TypeScript and available from [npmjs.com](https://www.npmjs.com/package/@jurjanpaul/codemirror6-parinfer).
+Initially I used ClojureScript on [Scittle](https://babashka.org/scittle/) to explore what was needed to get the integration to work, but the actual extension is written in TypeScript and available as ES module (with the `parinfer.js` dependency inlined for more convenient downstream bundling) from [npmjs.com](https://www.npmjs.com/package/@jurjanpaul/codemirror6-parinfer).

 Try it at [the demo page](https://jurjanpaul.github.io/codemirror6-parinfer/)!